-Who I Am: I'm 32 years young with a former career in the food and beverage industry under my belt.
+Who I Am: I'm 33 years young with a former career in the food and beverage industry under my belt.
 I grew up in Macon, Georgia, lived by the beach in Charleston, SC for a few years, explored Argentina for a few months before settling in New York City in 2012.
-I love to travel, am obsessed with cats, and live with my partner in Carroll Gardens, Brooklyn.
+I love to travel and cook, am obsessed with cats, and live with my partner in Carroll Gardens, Brooklyn.

 How I Found Yoga: I found my way into my first yoga class in Charleston, SC, in 2009 right after my 24th birthday.
 A strenuous move into a new apartment in conjunction with years of working on my feet as well as being an on-and-off runner, finally culminated into the infamous plague of lower back pain.
 My mother, an avid yoga practitioner, encouraged me into my first class, and needless to say, my back pain disappeared.
 A teacher once told me, "For most people, the reason they first sign up for a yoga class is not the reason they keep coming back."
 That was definitely the case for me.
 While the physical benefits were (and are) incredible, I also began to understand myself with an enlightening sense of awareness.
 I maintained and on and off relationship with yoga until moving to New York.
 To balance the chaos and pressures of the big city, yoga became essential to my wellbeing.
 I hold amazement at how the practice has something to teach us every single day if we remain open to the opportunity--a limitless resource for self inquiry, and discovery, and growth.